-- a) To provide "on the job" training as required, ensuring an effective enforcement regime is in place - b) To undertake training as required. - c) To work at all times within the requirements of the Health and Safety at Work Act and the Maritime and Coastguard Agency legislation. - d) The post holder must at all times carry out his/her responsibilities with due regard to the Authority's Equal Opportunities Policy - e) To adhere to the Data Protection Act responsibilities and maintain confidentiality of information acquired in the course of undertaking duties. - f) The post holder will also undertake other duties appropriate to the grading of the post as required by CO or DCO. - g) Assist with estuary work and research activity as directed by CO or DCO.
+- a) To provide "on the job" training as required, ensuring an effective enforcement regime is in place - b) To undertake training as required. - c) To work at all times within the requirements of the Health and Safety at Work Act and the Maritime and Coastguard Agency legislation. - d) To understand and adhere to the management policies which contribute to the achievement of the Authority's objectives and statutory duties. - e) To adhere to the Data Protection Act and General Data Protection Regulation responsibilities and maintain confidentiality of information acquired in the course of undertaking duties. - f) The post holder will also undertake other duties appropriate to the grading of the post as required by CO or SEO. - g) Assist with estuary work and research activity as directed by SEO or Deputy Chief Officer.